kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Cluster capacity consists of capacities of individual cluster nodes.
 Capacity covers cpu, memory, disk space and other resources.

+Goal is to analyse remaining allocatable resources and estimate available capacity that is still consumable.

 ## Motivation and use cases

-Scheduler decides which node a pod gets scheduled on.
+Scheduler decides on which node a pod gets scheduled.
-The decision depends on many factors such as: available cpu, memory, disk, volumes, etc.
+The decision depends on many factors such as available cpu, memory, disk, volumes, etc.
 As long as enough resources is available, pods are scheduled.
 On the other hand, when a pod can not be scheduled due to insufficient resources, admin is usually made aware too late.
 With knowledge of the current cluster capacity admin can be warned in advance.
-Resulting in addition of new nodes (horizontal scaling) or increase of resources of existing nodes (vertical scaling) before any pod becomes pending.
+Which can result in addition of new nodes (horizontal scaling) or increase of resources of existing nodes (vertical scaling) before any pod becomes pending.

-With introduction of ``kubectl top`` command (https://github.com/kubernetes/kubernetes/pull/28844), an admin can see the current usage (cpu, memory, storage) of individual nodes.
+With introduction of ``kubectl top`` command (https://github.com/kubernetes/kubernetes/pull/28844), an admin can see the actual utilization (cpu, memory, storage) of individual nodes.
 The command can answer question such as:

-* How many cpu/memory for a given node is used
+* How many cpu/memory for a given node is utilized
 * How many pods are running and how many resources they consume

-Similar usage can be retrieved with `kubectl describe node` (look for `Capacity` and `Allocated resources`).
+Allocated and overall resources of a node can be retrieved with `kubectl describe node` (look for `Capacity` and `Allocated resources`).
 `Pod` section shows individual pods and their resource consumption.

 Still, information about total amount of remaining capacity is not sufficient.
-As cluster capacity consists of capacities of individual nodes, the entire resource space is fragmented.
+Cluster capacity consists of capacities of individual nodes and thus the entire resource space is fragmented.
-At the same time as the Pod is the minimal schedulable unit, the cluster capacity is quantised.
+As the Pod is the minimal schedulable unit, entire cluster space can be seen as a collection of pods.
+Each pod corresponds to a quantum of resources causing the cluster capacity to be quantised.

 Thus, in order to get more precise estimation of remaining capacity, admin needs to be able to ask the cluster question "How many pods of given requirements can be scheduled".